COVID-19’s impact on PPC advertisingBy Adam Cobb on April 6, 2020

 With operations being slowed across the board, PPC campaigns for manufacturing and industrial goods are being heavily impacted – and not in a good way.
 Average CPC has increased by 5%, whilst conversion rates for the industry have decreased modestly.
 Crucially, there’s been a huge 13% decrease in search traffic in general for those in manufacturing, as peoples’ priorities change amidst the COVID-19 pandemic.

 The building and construction industry often bears the brunt of any sizeable, sudden economic downturn.
 This is sadly the case once again, with firms – perhaps indefinitely – delayed projects and fewer prospective customers looking to convert.
 The result of this?
 CPC is up, and conversion rates are down.

 Make every penny count

 With the sector in such a state of flux, it’s never been so important to ensure that you’re spending your money where it matters and making the remaining marketing budget you do still have go as far as possible.
 Businesses, regardless of sector, need to be taking steps now to optimize their paid spend and ensure that they’re delivering as much ROI as they possibly can.

 The key to this, we believe, is found by leveraging your business’ data with artificial intelligence (AI) quickly and effectively.
-If you’d like to find out more, download our Customer AI guide below, or get in touch.
+If you’d like to find out more, download our Customer Intelligence guide below, or get in touch.